 Shine City Project Cleans Harrison House in support of Peace Road #USA

-On August 8, 2020, several members of Shine City Project gathered for a special service project at Harrison House.
+On August 8, 2020, several members of the Shine City Project gathered for a special service project at Harrison House.
 During a time when segregation between black and white people was a part of the constitution, the Harrison House in the 1940s and 1950s was the place for famous African American entertainers in Las Vegas to stay after performing.
-Famous performers such as: Sammy Davis Jr., Nat King Cole, and Pearl Bailey stayed at the Harrison House.
+Famous performers such as Sammy Davis Jr., Nat King Cole, and Pearl Bailey stayed at the Harrison House.

-Within safety precautions, Shine City Project and other volunteers met at Harrison House for a cleanup around the neighbourhood.
+Within safety precautions, Shine City Project and other volunteers met at Harrison House for a clean-up around the neighbourhood.
 Prior to commencing, we were introduced to Katherine Duncan, the Founding President of the Ward 5 Chamber of Commerce, and current owner of Harrison House.

 Duncan gave explanations of the history of Harrison House while allowing everyone to freely tour the dwelling.
 During the tour, a dialogue ensued in regard to race and racism, and how to best approach the matter.